 The New York Knicks haven’t been to the playoffs since the 2012-13 season, yet, here they are, atop the list of the highest-valued NBA teams.
 Playing in one of the world’s biggest markets and in Madison Square Garden has a lot to do with that.

 So, how much are NBA teams worth?
 Considering every single franchise has a valuation of at least $1 billion, it’s clear that business is booming and it’s good to be an owner.
-That said, don’t expect to become a team owner anytime soon, as even a winning lottery ticket wouldn’t give you enough cash to buy one.
+That said, don’t expect to become a team owner of a valuable franchise anytime soon, as even a winning lottery ticket wouldn’t give you enough cash to buy one.
 Oh, well, sports fans can dream, right?

 Lead image via Getty